moahritz/Pricing-Intangbiles/README.md

 ## GMM Setup

-Instead of Cross sectional OLS/WLS regression, the GMM framework allows for a continuation of non-Gaussian analysis.
+Instead of Cross sectional OLS/WLS regression for the Fama-Macbeth system, the GMM framework allows for a continuation of non-Gaussian analysis.
 Define the moment conditions for the cross-sectional GMM:

 \[ E\[z\_{t-1} (R\_{i,t} - *{0,i} - *{j=1}^5 *{j,i} F*{j,t})\] = 0\]